← All insights

 The standard playbook — build your personal brand, post on LinkedIn three times a week, run ads, ask for referrals — was engineered for volume.
 Large audiences, repeatable sales motions, buyers who can evaluate a solution in twenty minutes.
 Technical consulting has the opposite profile.
 Small ICP, long sales cycles, and buyers who will not take a call from someone they have not already decided is credible.

-The reason most technical consulting firms do not get clients consistently is not that they are bad at marketing.
+The reason most technical consulting firms struggle to get consulting clients consistently is not that they are bad at marketing.
 It is that they are using the wrong architecture.
 Generalist agencies and business coaches build these systems for a different buyer entirely — which is worth understanding before hiring one.

 Technical consulting firms do not need more channels.
 They need fewer channels working better.
 These five are the ones that consistently produce qualified pipeline for firms in technical domains — not because they are clever, but because they match how technical buyers actually make decisions.